mohammad-sky/Recognize_body_angles/README.md

 ![download](https://user-images.githubusercontent.com/83414472/175834005-197a6f6e-6418-48ab-9b76-55081dc8fb58.png)

-You can also use a webcam or movie using a webcam file Replace the photo section
+You can also use a webcam or movie using a webcam file.

+Replace the photo section